Domenikus/game-bot/README.md

 # League of Legends API key
 LOL_API_KEY=

+# Number of matches which will be fetched from lol api to calculate for example 'recent most played champion'.
+Higher number will decrease performance.
+Default is 20
+LOL_MATCH_COUNT=20

 # Allowed requests per second for League of Legends API, default is 1.
 Default value will fit for personal API key, for production you can enter 5
 LOL_RATE_LIMIT=1